 Slow Roasted Tomatoes

-While slow cooking is traditionally associated with meat, the same rules apply for vegetarian dishes.
-Our slow roasted tomatoes will caramelise the sugars and maximise the flavour of the vegetable.
+While slow cooking is traditionally associated with meat, the same rules apply for meat-free dishes.
+Our slow roasted tomatoes will caramelise the sugars and maximise the flavours.
 The slow cooked dish can be eaten hot, warm or chilled.
 Why not serve as a side for roast meats or include in your next antipasto platter?
 Click here for the recipe.

 Lamb shanks are a family favourite.
 Cut from the meaty lower leg and full of flavour, it’s not hard to see why we love them so much.
 You might have seen it included in classic dishes such as Osso Bucco, and lamb shank casseroles – but have you ever tried it with Moroccan seasoning?
 Served on a steamy bed of couscous, the Mediterranean dish is sure to be a hit at the dinner table.
 And if you’d like to include some greens, try adding some fresh tabouli salad to the mix!
 Click here for the recipe.